Ten-Taken/nodefolio/README.md

 ## About
 **Author**: _Gregory Wolfe (ten-taken)_

-The purpose of this repository is to teach myself node.js in conjunction with a front-end web js framework, while rebuilding / redesigning my portfolio website.
+The purpose of this repository is to teach myself node.js in conjunction with two new js frameworks, while rebuilding / redesigning my portfolio website.
 The site previously utilized the WordPress CMS as a custom-built theme.

-Commenting throughout the project files will be for my personal learning needs, and for interested parties to follow along.
+All learning modules have been moved into sub directories, while the root level is the app for my site.

 Documentation standards TBD prior to v 1.0.

 ### Technologies
 _Technologies Used_
 1. Node.js
+2. Express.js
-2. Vue / React (TBD)
+3. Vue / React (TBD)
-3. Mongo / PostGres (TBD)
+4. Mongo / PostGres (TBD)
-4. CSS3
+5. CSS3
-5. HTML5
+6. HTML5
-6. Sass / Less / Bootstrap (TBD)
+7. Sass / Less / Bootstrap (TBD)

 #### License
 No license is granted.
 As this is primarily a project for personal proficiency, education, and